“Arbitral Awards Made Simple”

 • SETTING ASIDE AN ARBITRAL AWARD (SECTION 34)

-An arbitral award can be set aside on grounds such as incapacity of parties, an invalid arbitration agreement, lack of proper notice, or decisions beyond the tribunal’s scope.
-The challenge must be filed within three months, extendable by 30 days at the court’s discretion.
+A party can seek to set aside an arbitral award on grounds such as incapacity, an invalid arbitration agreement, lack of proper notice, or the tribunal deciding issues beyond its scope.
+The party must file this challenge within three months, and the court may extend the period by 30 days at its discretion.

 • FINALITY AND ENFORCEABILITY OF AWARDS (SECTIONS 35 & 36)